brettz9/es-file-traverse/README.md

         a native `node_mod_a`, should use fixed paths for child processes.
         Could, however, whitelist certain trusted native executables, albeit with a potential risk of namespace conflicts.
+    1. Esp. if ESLint started supporting linting of URLs, we could provide **loading of HTML from a server** (as with a `baseUrl`; see commit history for a partial attempt); would return URLs instead of files as well.
 1. Uses elsewhere:
     1. **Linter**: Propose this traversal mechanism as a **command line option for eslint itself**, esp. if get as a working demo (in